List of schools in Cagayan de Oro: Public High Schools

-SUPREME STUDENT GOVERNMENT HISTORY
+Supreme student government history

 The Student Government Program (SGP) is the Philippines' program for pupil governments in elementary schools & student governments in secondary schools of the Department of Education, under the Office of the Undersecretary for Regional Operations.
 It is the foremost co-curricular student organization authorized to implement pertinent programs, projects, and activities in Philippine schools as mandated by the Department of Education.

 The Philippines has a complex student union with different names such as student government, the term used in all public secondary schools and some of the universities and/or colleges and student council for most of the colleges/universities.

 The Center for Students and Co-Curricular Affairs (CSCA) was established in 1996 in order to further facilitate co-curricular work of student councils in the country and mold them to be better leaders.

 In 2003, the Supreme Student Governments were institutionalized starting with the establishment of the National Federation of Supreme Student Governments (NFSSG) with David Maulas of Bohol as its first National Federation President elected during the 1st National Leadership Training for Student Government Officers (NLTSGO).
 An institutionalized Constitution and By Laws of the Supreme Student Governments were enforced through a Department Order No. 43, s.
 2005, then revised in 2009 as per Department Order No. 79, s.
 2009.
 The second National Federation officers were elected September 2012 with Raja Barber of Oriental Mindoro as the 2nd National Federation President.

 In 2019 as per Department Order No. 85, s.
 2019.
 The final las set of National Federation officers were elected August 2019 with Jericho Ryan Chiong of Cagayan de Oro Misamis Oriental o as the last National Federation President.

 In 2014, through Department Order No. 47, s.
 2014 the Constitution and By-Laws of Supreme Pupil Governments in elementary schools and Supreme Student Governments in secondary schools around the country were unified.
 This marks the year where the Supreme Pupil Governments are institutionalized.

 Currently the program is now under the Office of the Undersecretary for Regional Operations.

-NATIONAL FEDERATION PRESIDENTS
+National federation presidents

 Division Federated Supreme Student Government Officers

 The following are the list of Public High Schools DFSSG officers in Cagayan de Oro.